-A person who is the subject of a report and does not wish to initiate a Formal Complaint is called a "nonparty complainant" when the University initiates a Formal Complaint on the person's behalf (See Section 12.2.2).
+A person who is the subject of a report and does not wish to initiate a Formal Complaint is called a "non-party complainant" when the Title IX Coordinator initiates a Formal Complaint on the University's behalf (See Section 12.2.2).
 During the investigation, adjudication, and appeal of the Formal Complaint, non-party complainants are treated as witnesses - not as parties - to the Formal Complaint, with limited exceptions.
 Non-party complainants may have an advisor and support person present at all meetings with OIETIX.
 Additionally, non-party complainants may submit impact/mitigation statements prior to the Hearing.
 (See Section 23 of these Procedures ("Hearings").)